-Next week all home learning will only be available on Google Classrooms.
-Please make sure you set up your account this week.
-You will be sent a text message with the details you need to log on.
+This week, all home learning is only available on Google Classrooms.
+You have been sent your log in details via text message.
 All the support videos are on the Cherry Class page.

 Year 4 - Mathswatch

 All year 4 children have a Mathswatch login.
 Work is set on here weekly.
 Please login to the website to complete.

 Please use this form to feedback any issues with home learning.
 We cannot respond to individual emails but will endeavour to amend the home learning based on feedback.